 I love a good tour!
 What is even better than a regular tour?
 Why, a dam tour of course!
 I absolutely loved the Hoover Dam tour.
-So, I was not going to miss the less famous but no less amazing Glen Canyon Dam in Page, AZ.
+So, I was not going to miss the less famous but no less amazing Glen Canyon Dam tour in Page, AZ.

 Part of the Colorado River Storage Project, Glen Canyon Dam was completed in 1963 in Page, AZ and is the 2nd tallest dam in the U.S. It took 17 years to fill Lake Powell completely for the first time!
 The power generated from the dam serves communities in WY, UT, NE, CO, AZ, NM and NV.